Telecominfraproject/oopt-gnpy/Excel_userguide.rst

   - If filled it MUST contain numbers.
 If empty it is replaced by a default "80" km value.
   - If value is below 150 km, it is considered as a single (bidirectional) fiber span.
   - If value is over 150 km the `transmission_main_example.py <examples/transmission_main_example.py>`_ program will automatically suppose that intermediate span description are required and will generate fiber spans elements with "_1","_2", ... trailing strings which are not visible in the json output.
+The reason for the splitting is that current edfa usually do not support large span loss.
+The current assumption is that links larger than 150km will require intermediate amplification.
+This value will be revisited when Raman amplification is added”

 - **Fiber type** is not mandatory.